PRIVACY POLICY

 2. Legal bases for the processing of personal data

 a.
-Data processing for contract performance
+Data processing for the performance of a contract

 b.
-Data processing based on consent
+Data processing on the basis of consent

 c.
 Data processing for the protection of legitimate interests